 Toll free 1-877-MTV-2003

-Low-pressure carburizing Since being developed in the late 1960's, much progress and many improvements have been made.
-Modern technologies and recent advancements in low-pressure carburizing (LPC) within the last fifteen years have made many companies throughout the industry realize the many proven benefits of LPC, primarily it's capability of precise process control, can no longer be ignored.
+Low pressure vacuum carburizing Since being developed in the late 1960's, much progress and many improvements have been made.
+Modern technologies and recent advancements in low-pressure vacuum carburizing within the last fifteen years have made many companies throughout the industry realize the many proven benefits of LPC, primarily it's capability of precise process control, can no longer be ignored.
 Tight control enables absolute repeatability, optimized part microstructure, enhanced mechanical properties, and reduced manufacturing costs.

 While some heat treat companies have just begun realizing the benefits and have begun offering LPC services, Midwest Thermal-Vac has been vacuum carburizing since 1999 and continues to be an industry leader.